GaProgMan/PokeBlazor/README.md

 ## Building and Running the Project

-If the sln file is opened with Visual Studio 15.7 Preview, then hitting Ctrl+F5 (or just F5) will start DwBlazor.Server, which will start the application.
+If the sln file is opened with Visual Studio 15.7 Preview, then hitting Ctrl+F5 (or just F5) will start PokeBlazor.Server, which will start the application.

 If running from the command line, you will need to cd into the PokeBlazor.Server directory and run: